pyaiot/pyaiot/README.md

 ### The nodes

-Pyaiot main objective is to provide high level services for communicating with **constrained** nodes.
+Pyaiot main goal is to provide high level services for communicating with **constrained** nodes.
-Those nodes are generally microcontroller based and not able to run Linux.
+Those nodes are generally microcontrollers and thus not able to run Linux.
 Thus, we need a specific OS to run on those kind of nodes.
 For this, we initially chose [RIOT](https://riot-os.org) because it provides an hardware independent layer along with the standard network stacks required to communicate with the nodes from a network.

-The source code of RIOT firmwares running on the nodes is available on [another repository on GitHub](https://github.com/pyaiot/riot-firmwares).
+The source code of RIOT firmwares running on the nodes is available in [another repository on GitHub](https://github.com/pyaiot/riot-firmwares).

 Other nodes with communication capabilities can also be used.
 In this